AdaCore/spark2014/docs/ug/appendix.rst

 is in |SPARK|.

-A SPARK_Mode pragma or aspect specification shall only apply to a (section of a) library-level package or subprogram.
+A SPARK_Mode pragma or aspect specification shall only apply to a (section of a) library-level package, generic package, subprogram, or generic subprogram.
+If a generic unit contains a Spark_Mode pragma or aspect specification, then this rule also applies to the corresponding pragma or aspect specification which implicitly occurs within any instance of the generic unit.
+This means that instances of such a generic shall only be declared at library level.

 The SPARK_Mode aspect value of an arbitrary section of an arbitrary Ada entity or construct is then defined to be the following value